-

 |

-Tagged Billerica, blog about living on a river, concord river, conservation, cutting down trees, destroying our forests, Jurassic Park, life on the concord river, Mother Earth, nature, save our forests, single woman living on a river, stories about living on a river, stories about living on the Concord River, T Rex
+Tagged Aquanet hairspray, big hair from the 1980's, blog about living on a river, global warming, hot weather in April, living on the Concord River, single woman living on a river, stories about being old, stories about living on a river, stories about living on the Concord River

 |